- Teaching Resources

 K-12 teachers can find figurative language learning objectives, as they relate to reading comprehension, in the ELA Common Core State Standards for reading under the Craft and Structure strand.
 Starting in third grade, students are expected to demonstrate knowledge of literal and nonliteral (i.e. figurative) language.
 Objectives become substantially more rigorous, since by 11th and 12th grade, students are expected to analyze and interpret figures of speech, like hyperbole and paradox.

 VocabularySpellingCity provides K-12 teachers with free figurative language resources.
-Ready-made figurative language word lists range from elementary to high school.
-Word lists can be used with interactive learning games, engaging activities, and printable worksheets to reinforce understanding of figurative language.
+Ready-made figurative language practice lists range from elementary to high school.
+Word lists can be used with interactive figurative language online games, engaging activities, and printable figurative language worksheets to reinforce understanding of figurative language.

 Students can play WhichWord?
 Sentences with a similes word list to learn how these figures of speech are used in practice.
 A Sentence Writing Practice activity would then allow students to try their hand at using each example of figurative language in a sentence.
-The MatchIt Definitions learning game will help students learn the definitions of the figures of speech.
-VocabularySpellingCity also recognizes the importance of student collaboration, and has created fun printable activities that students can work on together.
+The MatchIt Definitions figurative language online game will help students learn the definitions of the figures of speech.
+VocabularySpellingCity also recognizes the importance of student collaboration, and has created fun printable figurative language worksheets and activities that students can work on together.

 Types of Figurative Language: